 Posted Q1: The Shape Up Shoppe Fitness Club Inc. Safety Requirements:

 2697 S. KK Ave.
 Milwaukee WI 53207 www.shapeupshoppe.com We are a private club for members only & doors lock when class begins.
 Please be on time as it is difficult to hear the phone.

 Do not come to the Shoppe if you feel ill, have a fever, or are coughing.
 This rule has ALWAYS been in place.
 We will expand this to include:…and, if you have been in contact with anyone that is experiencing these issues.
 We will be closing between classes and disinfecting the entire Shoppe including rest-rooms, hand rails, doors, and more.
 We will ask you to sign the Screening Form upon entering, rather than the sign-in attendance sheet.
-We will lock the door when class begins as we will not be open to the public or to give tours.
 We do trust you, and we want you to feel safe.
-Be sure you are on time for class as the door will be locked.
-Enter with a mask and keep it on until going up the spiral stairs to class.
+Enter with a mask and keep it on until getting to a spot in class.
 Keep moving while entering and distance by 6-feet while signing in using a clean pen or bring your own.
 Keep your gym bag with you and take it room to room with you when switching workout rooms.

 Department of Public Health writes:

 In addition, Scarves, bandannas, tissues, and anything not marked N95 or better (N100, P99, P100, etc.) are not helpful.
 "Surgical masks that trap small particles are designed to filter air coming out of the wearer's mouth and do not provide a good seal to prevent inhalation of small particles People with breathing problems (ironically) are discouraged from wearing a mask without getting a doctor's recommendation.
 Wearing a mask may actually be harmful to some people with heart or lung disease because it can make the lungs work harder to breathe.
-Small children, men with beards, and those with lung disease should not wear a mask.
 The state also recommends using a new mask each day, "if you can”.